yaasir007/SOPS/readme.txt

 Once XAMP is installed, launch it and go to PHPMyAdmin and import the SQL file for the app.
 The web app will launch on localhost, you can create a new user and you can use the existing user below:

+The Web application is called Smart Online Parking System.
 Username - yaasir@admin.com
 Password - Password1